-The environmental planning function includes administration of the Anchorage Wetlands Management Plan and the Anchorage Coastal Management Plan, along with planning for other environmental resources.
+The environmental planning function includes administration of the Anchorage Wetlands Management Plan (and formerly the Anchorage Coastal Management Plan), as well as planning for other environmental resources.

 Wetland Boundary Comparison Maps, 1996 - 2012